pivotal-cf/cf-rabbitmq-release/docs/bosh_install.md

 ## Installing BOSH

-There is nothing special about installing BOSH for the Pivotal Cloud Foundry RabbitMQ deployment.
+There is nothing special about installing BOSH for the Cloud Foundry RabbitMQ deployment.
 The following are reasonably generic but by no means intended to be a canonical installation guide.
 Use at your own risk.
 Equally, if you are familiar with BOSH and/or already have